Acupressure Points for Gas Relieve and Prevention

 Crooked Pond

-Inner Gate – here, one can find this point located by using a 3-finger width above your wrist crease, in the center of your arm, on the palm side of the hand, and great for relieving indigestion, anxiety, vomiting, and stomach aches.
+Inner Gate – located by placing a 3-finger width above your wrist crease, in the center of your arm, on the palm side of the hand.
+This point is excellent for relieving indigestion, anxiety, vomiting, and stomachaches.

 Inner Gate